Matt Tremont: Other promotions

 On January 23 Tremont along with Nick Gage at The Wrld on GCW (2022) ppv answered the open challenge of The Briscoe Brothers and captured the GCW Tag Team titles for the first time.Then on February 20 Tremont and Gage successfully defend the tag title against The Rejects(John Wayne Murdoch and Reed Bently) at Don't Tell Me What To Do.On May 1 Tremont defeated Brandon Kirk to qualify for Tournament Of Survival.
-On June 4 at Tournament Survival Tremont defeated Slade and Toru Suguira in first and Semi-final round respectively but got defeated in the final by Drew Parker.
+On June 4 at Tournament Survival Tremont defeated Slade and Toru Sugiura in first and Semi-final round respectively but got defeated in the final by Drew Parker.

 0n August 27, 2022 Tremont enter in the 2nd edition of Battle of Tough Guys in promotion ICW.In the first round Tremont defeated his student Chris Bradley but got eliminated in the second round by HoodFoot.

 On December 30, 2022 at IMTV Class'22, Tremont entered and win a gauntlet match to become the IMTV Independent Wrestling World Champion.He defended his title successfully against Jaden Newman and Sidney Bakabella on H2O:Sunday Night of Champions and Beyond Might Show on January 22 and 29 respectively.

 On April 16, 2023 at Deadlock Pro Wrestling Live 2, Tremont and Marcus Mathers challenged VIF(Dominic Garrini and Kevin Ku) for their tag title but was unsuccessful.

 On June 3, 2023 at GCW Tournament Of Survival 8, Tremont enter in the TOS 8 Tournament but was defeated in first round by John Wayne Murdoch.On July 7, 2023, Tremont entered in the AWR Asylum Deathmatch Tournament, where he defeated Jimmy Lyon and Alex Stretch in the first and semi-final round respectively but came up short in final losing to Hoodfoot, this match also involve Dale Patricks and Brad Cash.